James-QSE/James-QSE/README.md

 - 👋 Hi, I’m @James-QSE
-- 👀 I’m interested in analysing log data from file processing
+- 👀 I’m interested in ensuring all user-fixable standardized errors in connectors have Knowledge Base articles
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently working in C++
-- 💞️ I’m looking to collaborate on - nto sure yet
+- 💞️ I’m looking to collaborate on - not sure yet
 - 📫 How to reach me james.dellar@bentley.com

 <!---